News

 SANTA CRUZ >> A signature-gathering effort kicked off Thursday to put a new parcel tax and property transfer tax on the Nov.
 4 ballot in the city of Santa Cruz.
 The taxes aim to raise $5 million annually for affordable housing and homelessness prevention.

-The proposed Workforce Housing Solutions Act needs 3,620 signatures to qualify for the November ballot.
+The proposed Workforce Housing Affordability Act needs 3,620 signatures to qualify for the November ballot.
 It would need more than 50% of the vote to be adopted.
 Santa Cruz Mayor Fred Keeley, leaders of the community organization Housing Santa Cruz County, and a coalition of housing activists and local professionals are leading the effort.

 “There’s still people unhoused, still people struggling to pay the rent,” said Elaine Johnson, executive director of Housing Santa Cruz County.
 After nearly two years of community meetings with attendees across the political spectrum, “we came up with a little something that everybody was wanting,” Johnson said.